 Any adverse developments to the political situation in Madagascar could have a material effect on our Company's business, results of operations and financial condition.
-Democratic elections in Madagascar occurred in 2013, with the first round of the presidential election taking place on October 25, 2013 and the second round occurring for December, 20, 2013 in accordance with the elections calendar jointly established between the UN and the Elections Commissions.
+Democratic elections in Madagascar occurred in 2013, under the UN and EU supervision.
 To date, our Company has not experienced and disruptions or been placed under any constraints in our exploration efforts due to the political situation in Madagascar.
-Depending on future actions taken by the transitional government, or any future government, our Company's business operations could be impacted.
+Depending on future actions taken by the elected transitional government, or any future government, our Company's business operations could be impacted.

-A roadmap, designed by the Southern African Development Community, was signed by the various political factions on September 17, 2011, a government of national unity was formed during November 2011 and the transition parliament was re-structured to include opposition members.
-An independent elections commission was established in April 2012.
-The African Union has endorsed this roadmap.
 Results of the presidential election were issued on January 17, 2014, with Mr. Hery Rajaonarimampianina winning the presidency.
+He was inaugurated as President of the Republic on January 25, 2014.
 Legislatives results were proclaimed on February 6, 2014.
 Of 151 seats in the National Assembly, 4 districts will have to organize new elections.
 The African Union lifted its sanctions against Madagascar and the new President of the Republic attended the AU summit in Addis Ababa on January 30-31, 2014.
-The President must now name a prime minister, on the basis of a proposal from the new National Assembly, which is expected to convene on February 18, 2014.
-The consequences of the outcome of these elections (or delays in putting in place a new government) may adversely affect our business plan and operations.
+The President named a prime minister on April 11, 2014 and a new government was installed on April 18, 2014.
+The new National Assembly convened on February 18, 2014 and has now elected its Bureau and installed its commissions.

-We are actively monitoring the political climate in Madagascar and continue to hold meetings with representatives of the government and the Ministry of Mines.
+We are actively monitoring the political climate in Madagascar and continue to hold meetings with representatives of the government and the new Ministry of Strategic Resources, which now has jurisdiction over both mining and petroleum.
 The transformation or amendment of exploration and research mining permits within the country continues to be suspended.
 Our Company has continued to pay taxes and administrative fees in Madagascar with respect to all the mining permits we hold.
 These payments have been acknowledged and accepted by the Madagascar government.